The genuine dragon.exe file is a software component of Comodo Dragon by Comodo.

 Description: Dragon.exe is not essential for the Windows OS and causes relatively few problems.
 Dragon.exe is located in a subfolder of "C:\Program Files".

 The dragon.exe file is digitally signed.
 The file is not a Windows core file.
 The program is not visible.
-Dragon.exe is able to manipulate other programs and monitor applications.
+Dragon.exe is able to manipulate other programs, monitor applications and record keyboard and mouse inputs.
 Therefore the technical security rating is 31% dangerous, however you should also read the user reviews.

 Recommended: Identify dragon.exe related errors